madsdia293/Great-Recession-EDA/README.md

 - Jupyter Notebook or any Python IDE
 - Required Python libraries: pandas, numpy, matplotlib, seaborn, plotly, cufflinks, yfinance, pandas_datareader

 ### NOTE: You will need to run the project locally in order to use the interactive plots!
-See below:

 ## Usage